i5okie/redress_old/readme.md

 Redress is a customer self-service portal project.

 #### Features/Goals
-* easy on the eyes
+* Easy on the eyes
-* responsive
+* Responsive
-* ease of use
+* Ease of use
-* easy to manage
+* Easy to manage

-* database with products
+* Database with products
-* easy lookup / download of supporting documents / manuals / drivers
+* Easy lookup / download of supporting documents / manuals / drivers
-* categorized and tagged
+* Categorized and tagged
-* will have static pages for quick guides, pdf download, driver download
+* Will have static pages for quick guides, pdf download, driver download
-* tutorial videos
+* Tutorial videos

 #### Configuration